|

 The book called "Noble Rot," a wonderful fly-on-the-wall tome

 chronicles the sale of the estate.
-The book was banned in France at
+It was banned in France at

 the request on Monsieur Lur Saluces.